vertical axis wind turbine

 Vertical Axis Wind Turbines, or VAWT’s for short, are more appealing and better suited for use in cities and urban environments where the wind flow is less predictable.
 This makes VAWT’s a much better choice for both on-ground installation and/or mounting onto buildings and rooftops which would otherwise restrict the installation of taller horizontal turbine structures.

-Also, this type of wind turbine generator is omnidirectional meaning that it does not require orientation of the blades into the oncoming wind, as by its design, it always does.
+Also, this type of wind turbine generator is omnidirectional meaning that it does not require orientation of the blades into the oncoming wind, as by its design, it always does which can be an advantage in urban locations where the wind direction is somewhat variable.
 Then VAWT’s do not have complicated yawning or tail-fin requirements to ensure it always faces in the correct direction.

 Due in part to their simple low friction vertical blade design, vertical axis turbines have a relatively low cut-in wind speed allowing them to operate when surrounded by buildings and infrastructure no matter what the characteristics or direction of the wind.
 Another advantage of vertical axis wind turbines is that they can be positioned close to the point of use reduces the load on any existing grid infrastructure, promoting sustainability while reducing any environmental concerns.